oetterer/test/README.md

 ## Contact
 For bug reports and feature requests please see, if it is already reported on the list of [open bugs][open bugs].
 If not, [report it][report bugs].
-Also see the [Contribute](contribute.md) section for instructions on bug reporting and the list of [known issues][known-issues].
+Also see the [contribute](contribute.md) section for instructions on bug reporting and the list of [known issues][known-issues].

-For general questions, comments or suggestions you might use the [talk page on MediaWiki.org][mw-talk].
+For general questions, comments, or suggestions you might use the [talk page on MediaWiki.org][mw-talk].
 For direct contact with the author please use the [Email functionality on MediaWiki.org.][mw-mail]